 Fast forward to now having seen the sequel, the film suffers from the dreaded sequel disease of repetition.
-Though certainly not to the levels that My Big Fat Greek Wedding 2 did this year, suffer it certainly does.
-As per the original movie, this one too was directed by Nicholas Stoller.
+Though certainly not to the levels that My Big Fat Greek Wedding 2 did this year, ‘suffer’ it certainly does.

-None of the performances by the stars including Seth Rogen, Rose Byrne, Zac Efron, Dave Franco or Chloë Grace Moretz were bad.
+As per the original movie, this one too is directed by Nicholas Stoller.
+A second bit of good news is that none of the performances by the stars including Seth Rogen, Rose Byrne, Zac Efron, Dave Franco, or Chloë Grace Moretz were bad.
 I just wasn’t much amused.
-In fact I’m quite certain that most of my laughing happened during the Neighbors 2 trailer.
+In fact, I’m certain that most of my laughing happened during the Neighbors 2 trailer.

 Try as I must, I managed to find something I enjoyed about the movie and that is the message(s) at the end – however forced they may have felt.

-From here on, the Neighbors 2 experience is going to be placed firmly behind me. especially as I get busy re-watching my favourite of Rogen’s work; Pineapple Express (2008), This Is The End (2013) and The Interview (2014).
+From here on, the Neighbors 2 experience is going to be placed firmly behind me.
+Especially, as I get busy re-watching my favourite of Rogen’s work; Pineapple Express (2008), This Is The End (2013) and The Interview (2014).
 There’s also the wonderfully inappropriate Sausage Party (2016) to get excited and hopeful about.

 All I know at this point is that whatever the answer, thank goodness for the early work.

-Happy Film Loving 🙂
+Happy Film Loving,

 G